Meet our neuroBridge Staff Members

 Karen Long, M.A. | CCC-SLP

 Karen has an undergraduate degree with a double major in Psychology and Human Services from Mercer University and an M.A. degree in Speech Language Pathology from the University of Tennessee, Knoxville.
 Karen has enjoyed working with children for 25+ years in a variety of settings including home, school and clinic locations.
-Karen believes it is essential to identify each child’s unique strengths in order to utilize their areas of interest and success in helping them become effective communicators.
+She believes it is essential to identify each child’s unique strengths in order to utilize their areas of interest and success in helping them engage in sessions while building trust and connection.
 Over the years, Karen has worked with students with a wide range of diagnoses, implementing multi-sensory techniques to facilitate whole-brain learning and strengthen communication skills.
-The emphasis of Karen’s recent continuing education has been on developing strategies to improve speech and language deficits related to weak executive functioning skills/ADHD, Autism Spectrum Disorder, anxiety and emotional regulation issues.
-She considers family education to be one of her primary roles in serving children and she appreciates the opportunity to collaborate with any caregivers involved including parents, teachers, siblings, and/or grandparents.
+Her area of passion and emphasis of continuing education has been supporting children who have difficulty with behavior and emotional regulation, sometimes due to ADHD, Autism, anxiety and/or sensory processing difficulties.
+She teaches concepts and strategies that improve regulation skills, social cognition, executive functioning and social communication.
+Karen considers family education to be one of her primary roles in serving children and she appreciates the opportunity to collaborate with caregivers.

 COACHING/ SUPPORT